-You can also read the complete guide to Dutch visas and permits to find out if you’re eligible to apply for a new residence permit with a different purpose of stay.
+You can also read our guide to Dutch residence permits to find out if you’re eligible to apply for a new residence permit with a different purpose of stay.

 If you do not have a relative who is an EU/EEA or Swiss national and you want to join your family member in the Netherlands, you’ll need to fulfill certain specific conditions to be allowed to live there.